ankit20000/kubernetes/README.md

 Some typical uses of a DaemonSet are:

-running a cluster storage daemon on every node running a logs collection daemon on every node running a node monitoring daemon on every node
+running a cluster storage daemon on every node running a log collection daemon on every node running a node monitoring daemon on every node